bhavanbk2/DATA-230_DataViz/README.md

 - In this project, we look at different factors that could be considered before giving out a loan to ensure that the loan is only sanctioned to people who can repay it.

+- This analysis utilizes the Random Forest Classifier to minimize loan investment risks by analyzing the Lending Club loan defaulters dataset.

+- The study develops a predictive model that identifies potential defaulters and improves decision-making accuracy.

+- Hence, it emphasizes the need for the model to be used as a supportive tool and calls for further research and refinement for real-world lending scenarios.